 The Country Day School is an independent day school serving students in JK-12.
 Independent schools are not-for-profit and are governed by a volunteer board of trustees working with the Head of School.
 The Board of Directors select, support and work in partnership with the Head to develop and guide the vision for the School.
 The Head implements this vision through responsible and accountable leadership practices.

 Our students enjoy tremendous university placement success throughout Canada, the United States and abroad.
-In 2018 our 84 graduates received more than 388 admission offers and were offered $1M in scholarships and awards for their post-secondary education.
-Among the highlights: 14 Queen’s University, 10 Wilfrid Laurier University, 9 Western University, 9 University of Toronto, 8 Carleton University, 5 McMaster University, 4 University of Ottawa, 2 Dalhousie University, University of Edinburgh and University of Southern California.
+In 2020 our 85 graduates received nearly 400 admission offers to top universities across Canada, the U.S. and the world and 85% percent graduated as Ontario Scholars.
+Among the highlights: 16 Queen’s University, 12 Wilfrid Laurier University, 6 Western University, 8 University of Toronto, 4 McMaster University, 4 University of Guelph, 3 Dalhousie University, Ohio State University, George Washington University, the University of Southern California and University of San Francisco.

 Any time is a good time to visit, but we recommend you try and come when school is in session and one of our students can show you around.
 Each academic year, we host Open Houses from October until February to give families the chance to tour the School with one of our Student Ambassadors.
 Along the way, you and your child(ren) will learn about our academic and extra-curricular programs, will meet members of our faculty and administration, and see our beautiful campus.
 Click to view our Open House Schedule.

 Please contact Admissions should you have any questions, prefer to schedule a personal tour, or would like to receive our school prospectus and application package in advance of visiting CDS.

 The Country Day School offers a user-pay bus service to its students, arriving at the school at 8:30 a.m. and departing at 4:45 p.m. following the After School Program (3:30 p.m. with no after school activities).